FREQUENTLY ASKED QUESTIONS

 “This is an extremely busy time for most DEI education professionals.
 Considering some of the most impactful experts will be the most busy right now, what flexibility do you have on the Dec 15 deadline?
 Will there be acceptance on a rolling basis?”

-We unfortunately have a hard deadline for December 15th given our launch date of March 2018.
-We do appreciate that prospective experts are busy, and so we are not expecting them to spend more than 15-30 minutes on the application.
+We do appreciate that prospective experts are busy, however, have a hard deadline for December 17th.
+We are not expecting candidates to spend more than 15-30 minutes on the application.
 We encourage experts to see the application as the start of a conversation rather than a major proposal.